shopware5/devdocs/source/blog/_posts/2016-03-09-managing-ant-complexities.md

 ### What is a Build?

 Historically the necessity to build an application stems from compiled languages like C or Java.
-They often need to include and precompile certain modules either from third partys or operating system dependant.
+They often need to include and precompile certain modules either from third parties or operating system dependent.
 These are tasks that can not be done through the application itself because it does not compile as long as it is incomplete.
 Build scripts also usually employ configuration files that can set e.g. compiler values or en- and disable features in the resulting compiled application.

 In more recent years build scripts have evolved to contain different targets.
 So one can create a production version of the application, prepare and execute the unit